danielharrell/SumLect2015/Lost_Idea_LA.md

 not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
 Not the best education, then, in general, as such, *per se*;
 but the best education for my daughter, or my son, or me.
-Yet in having to make such choices, those devoted to liberal education are no different from those dismissive of it.
-And in this respect, to my mind decisive, the threat to liberal education can never lie outside it.
-To pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean, in the end, to be educated?
-We might well answer this question in a choice *against* liberal education, even at the risk of its extinction, if the same choice is made repeatedly.
+In having to make such choices, those devoted to liberal education are no different from those dismissive of it.
+And in this respect, the threat to liberal education can never lie outside it.
+To pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
+And we might well answer this question in a choice *against* liberal education, even at the risk of its extinction, if the same choice is made repeatedly.
 But this is perhaps the best evidence we have that the question is real, and the threat to liberal education therefore intrinsic to it.
 The death of liberal education, so understood, would similarly come from within, in a proof of its life, and perhaps the only proof of life.

 But again, those of us devoted to liberal education are unlikely to want this death, especially just to show we were